VuLQW/Creative_Coding_Blog/posts/hello_world.md

                           // every 10th of a frame count
                           // the object finishes its animation

-  // creates random number of snowflakes
+  // creates random number of objects
   // defining i as the number 0
   // so if i is less than numbers random numbers of 0 to 5
   // add 2 towards i